-Festival Education Director Michael Bahr explores methods of developing and implementing Shakespeare and theatre arts programs as a tool for varied elementary curriculum.
-Topics include instructional games, script adaptation, and how to mount a play with limited time and resources.
-Tuition includes a ticket to a Festival Production, classroom materials, and special sessions with Festival actors, and a ticket to one play..
+Festival Education Director Michael Bahr explores methods of developing and implementing Shakespeare and theatre arts programs as a tool for varied curriculum.
+Topics include instructional games, script adaptation, and tips on how to mount a play with limited time and resources.
+Tuition includes classroom materials, special sessions with Festival actors, and a ticket to one play..

-Designed for educators and directors who are interested in studying acting and directing of Shakespeare’s works.
-Noted instructors Ann Tully and Larry Whitesell guide participants through the preparation and performance of Shakespearean monologues, scenes, and directing labs.
+Directing Shakespeare is designed for educators and directors who are interested in studying acting and directing of Shakespeare’s works.
+Noted instructors guide participants through the preparation and performance of Shakespearean monologues, scenes, and directing labs.
 Tuition includes tickets to three plays.

 A very popular self-paced class, Shakespeare Plays enables almost anyone to earn college credit by seeing all six plays at our summer Festival!